Distribution-Free Control Charts Based on Runs and Patterns

-Statistical process control (SPC) has been demonstrated to be an effective technique to monitor quality characteristics of a process.
-The main task of a control chart is to detect the location shift of a process as quickly as possible.
-The typical setting is as follows: suppose there are $m$ historical independent and identically distributed (i.i.d.) data $X_{-m+1},\ldots,X_0$, the future data are collected according to the change-point model
+Statistical process control (SPC) is an effective technique to monitor the characteristics of a process.
+The purpose of a control chart is to detect any process changes, such as location and scale shifts, as quickly as possible.
+The typical setting is as follows: suppose there are $m_0$ historical independent and identically distributed (i.i.d.) data $X_{-m+1},\ldots,X_0$, and the future data are collected according to the following model~\citep[see for example,][]{Zhou-2009}

 where $\tau$ is the unknown change point.
-In a typical control chart, the plotted data points are assumed to follow a parametric distribution $F_0$ such as normal distribution.
-The problem is clear and that is if the distributional assumption is not valid, then the promised characteristic of the control chart, such as in-control average run length (ARL), can no longer be reliable.
+In a typical control chart, the plotted data points are assumed to follow a parametric distribution $F_0$, such as normal distribution.
+The problem is clear; if the distributional assumption is not satisfied, the promised characteristics of the control chart, such as its in-control average run length (ARL), can no longer be reliable.
 In other words, such control charts are not robust to the underlying distributions.
-It has been shown in recent applications that the underlying distribution might not be normal.
-New charts need to be designed without distributional assumptions.
-Many nonparametric or distribution-free control chars have been proposed for this purpose to control the desired in-control ARL.
-And this is also the main objective of this manuscript to develop distribution-free control charts for detecting mean shifts.
+Recent applications show the underlying distribution might not be normal.
+There is a need for new control charts with no distributional assumptions.
+Many nonparametric or distribution-free control charts have been proposed for the purpose of controlling the desired in-control ARL.
+Hence the main objective of this manuscript is to develop distribution-free control charts for detecting location shifts.